Renting Out Your Home or Condo

 Cost of Ownership on Your Vacation or Investment Property in Park City

-So, the question is what is typically covered in your HOA dues?
+So, the question is, what is typically covered in your HOA dues?

-The dues vary from one condo community to the next, so simply comparing the dues from one community to another is not very accurate.
-You would need to compare what the cost is, compared to what is included for you.
-At the end of the day, they all factor out to be about the same.
-HOA dues can be payed monthly, quarterly or annually.
-Most HOA dues will include all common area maintenance, common area taxes, common area insurance, and setting aside a portion of dues to the long term reserve fund.
-Additionally the dues often cover some utilities like water, trash, sewer, and sometimes cable TV.
-As an individual owner you usually pay your own electric, gas and internet.
+HOA dues vary from one condo community to another, so comparing dues across communities isn't very accurate.
+You'll need to compare the costs and what is included for you.
+In the end, they all tend to be about the same.
+HOA dues can be paid monthly, quarterly, or annually.
+Most HOA dues cover all common area maintenance, taxes, insurance, and a portion set aside for the long-term reserve fund.
+Additionally, the dues often include utilities such as water, trash, sewer, and, sometimes, cable TV.
+As an individual owner, you usually pay for your own electricity, gas, and internet.

 What Can I Expect for Profit on My Investment Property in Park City?

-Long-term or Short-term Rentals, Which Rents better?
+Long-term or Short-term Rentals, Which Rents Better?

-Annually, these typically work out to be about the same.
+Annually, these typically come to about the same.
 If you rent out your property on a long-term basis, such as a 6 month or 1 year lease, it can often be less to deal with because you just have the one tenant.
 But renting it out long term means you will probably not get to use it yourself.
 If you rent out your property on a nightly/vacation basis you'll be able to set aside dates for your own use, or to offer to family and friends.
 But nightly and vacation rentals can be a lot of work.

 Winter or Summer Season, Which Rents better?